hangduykhiem/gravity/README.md

 ### Installation

-The **Core Library** dependencies are defined in build.gradle file under root directory.
+The **Gravity library** dependencies are defined in build.gradle file under root directory.
 The library is compatible with Java version 7 or higher.

 We'll soon add this library to Maven so you can add it as dependency into your own projects.
 For now: